picodata/picodata/CONTRIBUTING.md

 ### Benchmarks

-There is simple benchmark based on pytest scenario.
+There is a simple benchmark based on `pytest` scenario.
 Quick run it with

 ```bash
 make benchmark
 ```

-The benchmark consist of two parts: benchmark of tarantool space operations (replaces) and benchmark of picodata's raft writes to leader (NOPs).
+The benchmark consists of two parts: Tarantool space operations (replaces) and Picodata `raft` writes to leader (NOPs).
 You will see both results.

-The benchmark designed for quick estimate of current application performance.
+The benchmark designed for quick evaluation of the current application performance.

 ### Flamegraphs

-It is possible to make [flamegraphs](https://github.com/brendangregg/FlameGraph) while benchmarking debug build.
+It is possible to make [flamegraphs](https://github.com/brendangregg/FlameGraph) while benchmarking a debug build.

 - Install `perf`:
   ```bash